With Ruby installed, you’re all set to create your first Ruby on Rails application!

 On the next page, you’ll see a bunch of commands listed.
 We’re really only interested in the SSH URL at the top, so double check that

 SSH has been selected and then copy the URL.

 Now, switch back over to the terminal to connect the project and GitHub by running two simple commands:

 NOTE: Do not enter the

 > symbols.
-Replace everything inside those symbols with the URL that you copied from GitHub.
+Replace those symbols and everything between them with the URL that you copied from GitHub.

 git remote add origin <SSH URL from above> git push -u origin master